hundeo:

 The dog food also plays a big role in diarrhea in dogs.
 Especially cheap feed products have ingredients that can lead to diarrhea.

-These varieties include particularly high-carbohydrate feed that contains added sugars.
+These varieties include particularly high-carbohydrate feed that contains added sugar.
 In addition, products consisting of many animal by-products and mostly hard-to-digest proteins.

-Also a Change of feed can lead to diarrhea in your four-legged friend.
+Also a Change of feed can lead to diarrhea in your dog.
 For this reason, make sure that you gradually replace his food.
 Access only High quality feed back.

 Also check the Feed quantityThe amount of food you give your dog per day.
 It is better to distribute a little food several times a day than to give a large amount at once.